New Job Vacancy at Plan International Tanzania – Technical Lead Gender Transformative Programming and Influencing

 influencing efforts Support partners in making sure outcomes and outputs

-reflect Gender Responsive Planning and Budgeting.
+reflect Gender Responsive Planning and Budgeting. - Provide

 technical support to the LGAs in the prioritization and development of